SafetyCulture/safetyculture-sdk-python/tools/exporter/ReadMe.md

 #### Bulk CSV Export
 * Each Audit is the same format as the single Audit CSV export
 * Audits are grouped by Template.
-Audits built from the same template are appended to a CSV file named using the templates unique identification number.
+Audits built from the same template are appended to a CSV file named using the templates unique ID number.

 #### CSV values whose format does not match JSON properties
 ##### Date/Time field